 What Is a Cardiac Catheterization?

-A cardiac catheterization is a procedure in which a catheter (a long, thin tube) is inserted into a blood vessel.
-Then, a cardiologist guides it to the heart and the blood vessels around it.
+A cardiac catheterization is a procedure that cardiologists (heart doctors) do.
+They put a catheter (a long, thin tube) into a blood vessel, then guide it the heart.

 Why Are Cardiac Catheterizations Done?